-Imagine what it would have been like to have thousands of young soldiers marching towards their death, unaware of what’s going to hit them.
+Imagine what it would have been like to have thousands of young soldiers marching toward their deaths, unaware of what was going to hit them.
 Now, imagine that you were the only one who could save them.
 The only one who could inform them of their fate, but of course, time is ticking away.
 One wrong move could destroy everything.
 This was the terrifying reality of the First World War that is on the brink of being forgotten.
-The war that changed the meaning of what war meant, and marked the beginning of modern warfare.
-This terrifying reality is precisely what Academy Award winning director, Sam Mendes (‘American Beauty’) achieves with his latest, and perhaps one of the most unconventional war films till date, ‘1917‘.
+The war changed the meaning of war and marked the beginning of modern warfare.
+This terrifying reality is precisely what Academy Award-winning director Sam Mendes (‘American Beauty’) achieves with his latest, and perhaps one of the most unconventional war films to date, ‘1917‘.

-Time is the real enemy in this terrifyingly immersive film that has a fairly simple plot.
-It centres around two young British soldiers, Schofield, played by George MacKay, and Blake, played by Dean-Charles Chapman, that are sent to carry a life-saving message to an ally troop confirming that an enemy trap lays ahead and that they need to retreat.
-But the journey proves to be a high-risk odyssey for the two soldiers who are at a race against time, and at immense danger from the enemy troops.
+Time is the real enemy in this terrifyingly immersive film with a fairly simple plot.
+It centers around two young British soldiers, Schofield, played by George MacKay, and Blake, played by Dean-Charles Chapman, who is sent to carry a life-saving message to an allied troop confirming that an enemy trap lies ahead and that they must retreat.
+But the journey proves to be a high-risk odyssey for the two soldiers who are in a race against time and immense danger from the enemy troops.

-But this the film achieves through it complex storytelling as everything happens in real-time.
-What makes ‘1917‘ a major contender for this year’s Oscars is the fact that the movie is a technical masterpiece, shot to appear as one continuous take to provide the real-time experience and anxiety that the two soldiers face in the 2 hours of its time.
+However, this is achieved through the complex storytelling of everything that happens in real time.
+What made ‘1917‘ a major contender in the 2020 Oscars was the fact that the movie is a technical masterpiece, shot to appear as one continuous take to provide the real-time experience and anxiety that the two soldiers face in the 2 hours of its time.
 It allows the audience to walk in the footsteps of the two as they experience relentless danger.
-The film makes use of endless exteriors where none of the landscapes are ever repeated, as the soldiers are constantly on the move, turning the film into a threeway tango between time, space and the camera.
+The film makes use of endless exteriors where none of the landscapes are ever repeated, as the soldiers are constantly on the move, turning the film into a three-way tango between time, space, and the camera.

 1917 Filming Locations